joshmn/ahoy_captain/README.md

 # Caffeinate

-A drip mailer and management for Ruby on Rails.
+Ruby on Rails drip campaign engine.

-## Docs
+## Are there docs?

 [Since you asked](https://rubydoc.info/github/joshmn/caffeinate).